 First I taught my own children and then my neighbors' children.
 I felt that if they can learn from me, I can teach others.
 Then my friends came and soon I had over 20 children and it grew from that.
 I taught for about five years before I had my first recital.
 I used to have a couple hundred children, but now my class is smaller because I am in the kupuna program and I have less time.
-We did more entertaining at parties, televison shows, fairs, etc., when my halau was bigger and had more time before I was a kupuna.
-Now that I have two careers, I take my students to Ala Moana Center to perform and few parties when I'm vailable.
+We did more entertaining at parties, television shows, fairs, etc., when my halau was bigger, and had more time before 1 was a kupuna.
 I call myself a hula teacher, but kumu has the same meaning.
 I teach old Hawaiian songs.
 Songs about places, islands, love songs, songs that were written before the children were born so they can learn about them.
 I taught thousands of children in schools and in my home.
 I've taught some of my former students' children and now their grandchildren.

 Definitely the hula of today is different.
-The children of today have different ideas and sometimes they get easily bored with old ways.
+The children of today have different ideas and sometimes they get easily bored with the old ways.
 So to keep them interested, you have to create new ideas.
 The steps of today are faster, especially the kahiko.
 Kahiko today is too perfect, not like I used to know, simple with feeling.